 approach would be to challenge the completion of the inspections in a shorter

 duration and not the content, frequency or cost aspect of the shutdown.

-Through the application of Quick Change Over (QCO) methodology the inspection process was analysed with the support of two of four production crews.
-Several opportunities for improvement were identified, which once implemented and formalised into a standard process, resulted in a consistent inspection process being performed by all crews in a significantly reduced duration.
+Through the application of Quick Change Over (QCO) methodology, the inspection process was analysed with the support of the production crews.
+Several opportunities for improvement were identified, which, once implemented and formalised into a standard procedure, resulted in a consistent inspection process being performed by all crews in a significantly reduced duration.

 - Utilising the existing assets the weekly shutdown was improved by 54% (13 to 6 hours)

-- Several safety concerns were also eliminated through the development and standardisation of safer working practices
+- Several safety concerns were also eliminated through the standardisation of safer working practices